 The Daily Caller is tarred as “white nationalist friendly” because of Charlottesville or something.
 The level of intellectual dishonesty with these people is appalling, but it is not shocking.
 There is a very clear agenda at work here, and it is to silence all dissent to demographic displacement and, even more importantly, prevent anyone anywhere from ever noticing certain patterns of behavior.
 John Derbyshire writes “racist screeds” (I wonder how his mixed-race children feel about the fact that their father is a racist), “hate website” VDare.com is a “major hub for white nationalists and anti-Semites” (once again, no substantiation to the claim), and American Renaissance is “overtly white supremacist.”
 I’m not a litigious sort, but I am positive these claims are grounds for libel.

 YouTube relies on the SPLC to flag videos that are deemed to have offensive content, which explains why any videos even tangentially related to guns—from weapons maintenance to firing exhibitions to product reviews—have been removed.
 They approach “gun control” with almost the same vehemence that they approach the curtailment of freedom of speech!
 The SPLC includes under its definition of Holocaust Denial the “minimization of its extent.”
 This is, obviously not denial in any way, but similar to they and their kindred spirits at the ADL’s premise of “fighting hate,” it is an Orwellian construction.
 Hate is an emotion, not subject to rationality or reason.
 It is also, consequently, highly subjective.
-Simply by pointing out the fact that we only have a documented death toll of 2.4 million Jews as of June 1943 and everything after that is conjecture is Holocaust Denial (proper noun of course) and would find me subject to fines and/or imprisonment in a slew of Western countries.
+Simply by pointing out the fact that we only have a death toll of 2.4 million Jews at the absolute maximum per David Cole and a probably more reliable number of 271,504 prisoners (not all of whom were Jews) per the International Red Cross, is Holocaust Denial (proper noun of course) and would find me subject to fines and/or imprisonment in a slew of Western countries.

 At least the ADL is explicit about its mission to “stop the defamation of the Jewish people” (presumably at any cost); the SPLC is much more discreet with its motives, but that doesn’t mean they aren’t pursuing ideological warfare.
 What do the SPLC’s Jewish Co-Founder and Board Emeritus member Joseph Levin, Jewish President J. Richard Cohen, Jewish Legal Director Rhonda Brownstein, Jewish Director of the Southeast Immigrant Freedom Initiative Dan Werner, Jewish Intelligence Project Director Heidi Beirich, Jewish “Teaching Tolerance” Director Maureen Costello, Jewish Deputy Legal Director (Children’s Rights) Zoe Savitsky, Jewish Director of Florida Initiatives David J. Utter, Jewish Director of Educational Advocacy Jerri Katzerman, Jewish Managing Editor Sean Price, Jewish Curriculum Design Manager Thomas Ronk, Jewish Staff Attorney for the LGBT Rights Project Samuel Wolfe, Jewish Director of the Juvenile Justice Policy Group Danielle J. Lipow, Jewish General Counsel Attorney Jim Knoepp, and Jewish Board of Directors members Bennett Grau, Jocelyn Benson, Marsha Levick, Howard Mandell, Lida Orzeck, Alan B. Howard, Pam Horowitz, Ellen Sudow, and Elden Rosenthal want?